department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/engineering/Load Testing/10-10EZ Load Testing report.md

 ![image](https://github.com/department-of-veterans-affairs/va.gov-team/assets/830084/23df1d4b-2042-45f5-aa6b-1e5f0bbeec13)

 ### Findings / Issues
-While there were errors, There is a retry function in place for the failures, and we have high confidence that the failures would be retried and submitted successfully.
+While there were failures, there is a retry function in place and we have high confidence that the failures would be retried and submitted successfully.

 ---